 The TPO is part of a coalition of six Metropolitan Planning Organizations (MPO) that are members of the Central Florida Metropolitan Planning Organization Alliance (CFMPOA).
-The TPO is party to an Interlocal Agreement with the six MPOs (Resolution No. 2004-01).
+The TPO is party to an Interlocal Agreement with the six MPOs, updated in 2018 and 2016.

-In 2020, the TPO entered in a Joint Metropolitan Planning Agreement with the Lake-Sumter Metropolitan Planning Organization to formalize ongoing collaboration for transportation activities in Marion, Lake and Sumter counties.
+In 2020, the TPO entered in a Interlocal Metropolitan Planning Agreement with the Lake-Sumter Metropolitan Planning Organization to formalize ongoing collaboration for transportation activities in Marion, Lake and Sumter counties.